r17x/rrjs/README.md

 # rrjs
-This is for my little bit of code, use for React
+This is for my little bit of code
+This is use for My ReactJS Project.

+   regards,
+- @ri7nz